amybru/byioboba/README.md

     3. Click on the "Browse Drinks" button, will be directed to browse drinks page (drinks.html)
     4. Click on the "BYOBoba" name, will be directed to the home page (index.html)
     5. Click on the plus sign "+" , will be taken to the add drink form (addDrink.html)
-    6. Alter scrren size from desktop (large) to medium devices (<992px) to check whether the navbar is responsive.
+    6. Alter screen size from desktop (large) to medium devices (<992px) to check whether the navbar is responsive.
 The navbar should show a hamburger toggler icon, which can then be clicked to open a side nav and reveal the hidden links.
     7. Hover over Nav links (BYOBoba, Browse Drinks, Add Drink) to check the hover effect
     8. Click on the "BYOBoba" name, will be directed to the home page (index.html)
     9. Click on the "Browse Drinks" link, will be directed to browse drinks page (drinks.html)